radian-software/straight.el/README.md

 * `straight-vc-git-default-branch`: if `:branch` is unspecified, then this is used instead.
 Defaults to "master".
-* `straight-vc-git-primary-remote`: the name to use for the primary remote.
+* `straight-vc-git-default-remote-name`: the name to use for the primary remote, or the upstream remote if the package is forked.
   Defaults to "origin".
-This cannot be customized on a per-repository basis.
+The `:remote` keyword may be used to override the value of this variable on a per-repository basis.
-* `straight-vc-git-upstream-remote`: the name to use for the upstream remote.
-Defaults to "upstream".
-This cannot be customized on a per-repository basis.
+* `straight-vc-git-default-fork-name`: the name to use for the fork remote, if the package is forked.
+Defaults to "fork".
+The `:remote` keyword may be used to override the value of this variable on a per-repository basis.
 * `straight-vc-git-default-protocol`: the default protocol to use for automatically generated URLs when `:host` is non-nil.
 It can be